gloveboxes/Azure-Sphere-Learning-Path/docs/docs_vs_code_iot_central/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ![](resources/avnet-azure-sphere.jpg)

-1. The blue LED will start to blink.
-2. LED3 will turn yellow when connected to Azure.
+1. The WLAN LED will blink every 5 seconds when connected to Azure.
-3. Press **Button A** on the device to change the blink rate.

 ### Seeed Studio Azure Sphere MT3620 Development Kit

 ![](resources/seeed-studio-azure-sphere-rdb.jpg)

-1. The green LED will start to blink.
-2. The network LED will turn red when connected to Azure.
+1. The WLAN LED will blink every 5 seconds when connected to Azure.
-3. Press **Button A** on the device to change the blink rate.

 ### Seeed Studio MT3620 Mini Dev Board

 ![](resources/seeed-studio-azure-sphere-mini.png)

-1. The green LED closest to the USB connector will start to blink.
+1. The User LED will blink every 5 seconds when connected to Azure.

 ---